jdart1/arasan-chess/README.md

 - OwnBook - true to enable Arasan's native opening book, false to disable.
 - BookPath - path to the Arasan book.
 Default is book.bin in the same directory as the Arasan engine executable.
-- Opening book variety - value from 0 to 100, default 50.
+- Book variety - value from 0 to 100, default 50.
 Higher values
 produce more variety in book move selection.
 - Position learning - true to enable position learning (storing key position results in a file and later retrieving them).